 The I•ROC wellbeing Story

-We developed I.ROC - a mental health assessment toolkit - in partnership with people who use our services in order to transform our organisation.
-The starting point was to ask the question ‘so what difference do we make?’
-This led us to conclude that like many other organisations we could show the effectiveness and efficiency of our work in terms of number of people supported, services delivered and some good anecdotes about the individual successes we supported.
-However it did not really measure the actual benefits gained by the people we support, nor did it provide us with a clear picture of the difference people were making to their wellbeing.
-Our aim was therefore to develop an approach that was
+We developed I•ROC - a mental health recovery measure - in partnership with people who use our services in order to transform our organisation.
+The starting point was to ask the question ‘what difference do we make?’
+This led us to conclude that like many other organisations we could only show the effectiveness and efficiency of our work in terms of number of people supported, services delivered and some good anecdotes about the individual successes we supported.
+However this did not really measure the actual benefits gained by the people we support, nor did it provide us with a clear picture of the difference people were making to their wellbeing.
+Our aim was therefore to develop I•ROC as an approach that is

 - Recovery focused